inloco/incognia-go/README.md

 ## Evidences

-Every assessment response (`TransactionAssessment` and `SignupAssessment`) includes supporting evidence in the type `Evidence`, which provides methods "GetEvidence" and "GetEvidenceAsInt64" to help you getting and parsing values.
+Every assessment response (`TransactionAssessment` and `SignupAssessment`) includes supporting evidence in the type `Evidence`, which provides methods `GetEvidence` and `GetEvidenceAsInt64` to help you getting and parsing values.
 You can see usage examples below:

 ```go
 var deviceModel string